rwxayheee/rwxayhee.github.io/_posts/2023-10-15-ADFR-Suite-v1.0-rc1-and-ADT-on-Apple-Silicon.md

 ## Step 1: Setting up a Ubuntu VM in UTM

 **UTM** is a free application to create virtual machines on Mac with support for Apple Silicon. **Ubuntu** is a free & open source Linux operating system that we will be using for our VM.
-To begin with, we will set up a Ubuntu VM in UTM with the desired features to enable Rosetta emulation.
+To begin with, we will **set up a Ubuntu VM in UTM with the desired features to enable Rosetta emulation**.

 ### Download UTM and the disk image (ISO file) of Ubuntu-for-ARM